ramparvathaneni1/react-router-pokedex-walkthrough/README.md

 }
 ```
 ## Hungry For More?
-Since we have so much code within a single file, let's refactor our app by creating a file for each component in the `/src` directory.
+Since we have so much code within our `App.js`, let's refactor our app by creating a file for each component in the `/src` directory.
 Don't forget to import your new components into your `App.js`!